mmulahvictor/week3-ip/README.md

 ## Description

-    <p>This project is a web application for after-school computer club.
+    This project is a web application for after-school computer club.
 The club is finishing a course on Javascript and the students will have to take a test before completing.
 The school has therefore decided to create a website on which students can take the test.
-They will answer the multiple choice questions on the website, which they'll have created and after submitting their answers, they know what they scored on the website.</p>
+They will answer the multiple choice questions on the website, which they'll have created and after submitting their answers, they know what they scored on the website.

 ## Features